matrix-org/matrix-appservice-slack/docs/getting_started.md

 2. Decide on a spare local TCP port number to use.
 It will listen for messages from Matrix and needs to be visible to the homeserver.
 Take care to configure firewalls appropriately.
-This ports will be notated as `$MATRIX_PORT` and in the remaining instructions.
+This ports will be notated as `$MATRIX_PORT` in the remaining instructions.

 3. Create a `config.yaml` file for global configuration.
 There is a sample